During the 2014 referendum campaign no clear picture was provided of what Independence would mean for the general public.

 Rather than follow the path of generating wealth for the elites through the financial markets Scotland should harness its natural resources to underpin: 1) Energy Security, 2) Food Security, 3) Housing Security, and 4) Job Security.
 All other components of a well balanced caring society flow from that.

 Political party elites select the majority of the candidates we are required to vote for and these candidates primarily "canvas" on the manifesto promises set out by the party organisations.
 Many elected representatives see their political career prospects as dependent on accountability to party bosses rather than being accountable to the electorate who pay their wages.

-Is it not time that the people instruct these elected Members of Parliament, whom we pay, on what we require them to work towards in order to provide a quality sustainable future for our children and their children
+Is it not time that a cross section of each constituency provide the manifesto for their elected Members of (the Scottish) Parliament.
+A manifesto to provide guidance on what we require them to work towards in order to provide a sustainable quality future for our children and their children